bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:16:03

 Oh, so how do that?
-So how would my notes think that your note is using encryption?
+So how would my nodes think that your node is using encryption?

 Speaker 1: 00:16:08

-So we talked about, I think in episode two or three, we talked about, how nodes bootstrap and, and learn about other notes.
+So we talked about, I think in episode two or three, we talked about, how nodes bootstrap and, and learn about other nodes.
 So they learn about nodes by having a list of IP addresses to connect to, but in addition to those IP addresses there's also some metadata of which features these nodes support.
-So in your long address book of potential nodes to connect to is information like is this a prune node or a full node, does it have specific bloom filters or whatever filters you want.
+So in your long address book of potential nodes to connect to is information like is this a `pruned node` or a `full node`, does it have specific `Bloom filters` or whatever filters you want.
 And as of now, it also tracks whether the node supports v2 transport.
 So if your address book says that this other node supports that new feature, which could be a lie, but at least that information would be there, then he'll try that first and if it fails, just tries the v1 connection.
 Now I guess in the future we might turn that around and just always try the v2 and then fall back to v1 if it doesn't work.